 Jenny currently maintains a studio in her home in Halifax, where she continues to develop and expand her painting practice.
-Her work has been featured in a number of exhibitions in Nova Scotia, most recently at the Argyle Fine Art Gallery in Halifax, and can be found in numerous private collections, in Candada, the United States, Europe, and Australia.
+Her work has been featured in a number of exhibitions and galleries in Nova Scotia, and can be found in numerous private collections, in Canada, the United States, Europe, and Australia.

 "I was taught, growing up, to really look at the world around me- to see the beauty even in the smallest things.
 It is, in many ways, a lost art, and in my paintings I try to encourage viewers to remember how to look at the world that way.
 I'm particularly drawn to photographic sources, which allow me to deeply explore a moment in time- from the slightest change of a facial expression, to the flash of light and colour as the sun breaks through cloud cover.